Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### Product changes

 * Generator workflow exports the diagram only as JPG and only if `writeToModelDocs` is `true`.
 The JPEG file is placed in the same directory as the model file itself (#903).
+* Prevent potential null pointer exception on model import.

 ### DSL / Modelling language changes